Almad/django-sane-testing/docs/source/test-intro.rst

 If this is not enough (and might not be, Django server is still kinda incomplete), you can have your Django served with CherryPy's production-ready, multi-threaded server.
 Just set ``CHERRYPY_TEST_SERVER=True`` in your settings and enjoy server you can repeatably connect to.

+For HTTP requests, use included function urlopen (wrapper for eponymous function from urllib2), which can handles server-side traceback.

 ----------------------
 Web tests
 ----------------------